SkibbyDev/SkibbyDev/readme.md

 Bash Developer here! 👀
 What i created in the past month

-- A file checker in bash check it out here: https://github.com/SkibbyDev/File-Checker
+- A file checker in Shell check it out here: https://github.com/SkibbyDev/File-Checker
+- a File Writter in Shell check it out here: https://github.com/SkibbyDev/File-Writer

 ---------------------------------------------------------------------------------
 # What i do 🤷
 - creating bash projectsx ⌨
 - work on projects that will be in early developement 🪲
 - Create cool projects (maybe soon ig...) ☕
-- fix outdated bash snippets/files 🛠
 --------------------------------------------------------------------------------
 # About me 🙋
 - 13 years old 👤